-Mental Health Awareness Month aims to reduce the stigma surrounding mental health diagnoses and treatments by encouraging folks to speak more openly about their mental health journeys.
-According to the National Alliance on Mental Illness, 1 in 5 U.S. Adults experience mental illness each year, but only half of them receive treatment.
-All of us can play a part in learning how to understand and support one another more effectively.
-After all, our brains are a very important part of our overall health!
+Mental Health Awareness Month aims to reduce the stigma surrounding mental health by encouraging folks to speak more openly about their journey.
+According to the National Alliance on Mental Illness, 1 in 5 U.S. adults experience mental illness each year, but only half of them receive treatment.

-If you or someone you love is living with a mental health diagnosis that brings you extra challenges, know that your library is here to provide you with information about your diagnosis and your local support options.
+If you or someone you care about is living with a mental health diagnosis that brings extra challenges, know that your library is here to help with finding useful information and support options.

 Library Events